ghc-proposals/ghc-proposals/proposals/0000-multi-repl.rst

 To get hyperlinks, use backticks, angle brackets, and an underscore `like this <http://www.haskell.org/>`_.

-Proposal title
+Multiple Home Packages (multi-package GHCi)
 ==============

-.. author:: Your name
+.. author:: John Ericson
+.. co-author:: Ken Micklas
 .. date-accepted:: Leave blank.
 This will be filled in when the proposal is accepted.
 .. proposal-number:: Leave blank.
 This will be filled in when the proposal is
                      accepted.